Medical University of Bialystok. Regulations.

 5. Debriefing, discussion, conclusions.

-We are going to run five-six scenarios of high-fidelity medical simulation in pediatrics during the day.
+We are going to run three-four scenarios of high-fidelity medical simulation in pediatrics during the classes.

 Novelties in this Year